Pandemic and protests — Thailand's double whammy | DW | 26.10.2020

 The Southeast Asian nation is no stranger to civil unrest, having seen nearly 20 coups since its transition to constitutional monarchy in 1932.
 In the past two decades alone, there have been two successful coups and several nationwide protests.

 The bouts of political uncertainty have dragged down investments and the Thai economy's productive potential, forcing the country to grow at a slower pace compared to its regional peers.
-Thailand's productivity growth fell to 1.3% over 2010-2016 from 3.6% in 1999-2007, while private investment halved to 15% of GDP in 2018 from 30% in 1997.
+Thailand's productivity growth fell to 1.3% in the six years from 2010-2016, down from from 3.6% in 1999-2007, while private investment halved to 15% of GDP in 2018 from 30% in 1997.

-Analysts at Capital Economics point out that private investment has yet to recover to levels seen before the 2013-14 political crisis that ended with Prayuth, then the army chief, seize control.
+Analysts at Capital Economics point out that private investment has yet to recover to levels seen before the 2013-14 political crisis, which ended with Prayuth, then the army chief, seizing control.
 The crisis knocked nearly a percentage point off Thailand's GDP growth.

-Prayuth hasn't shown much willingness to push for radical reforms, including lifting restrictive laws that discourage foreign firms and skilled professionals from entering the domestic market, despite enjoying almost unbridled powers.
+Despite enjoying almost unbridled powers, Prayuth hasn't shown much willingness to push for radical reforms, such as lifting restrictive laws that discourage foreign firms and skilled professionals from entering the domestic market.
 The Thai leader was found wanting in his response to arrest the decline in GDP coming into the pandemic.

-Pornprom does not have much hope from the former military junta leader and that's why he wants to see the back of his.
+Pornprom does not place much hope in the former military junta leader and that's why he wants to see the back of him.
 Prayuth has so far refused to step down, snubbing a three-day ultimatum by the protesters.
 A special session of the parliament is meeting to try to ease tensions.

 Pornprom and his fellow protesters plan to carry on their protest until all their demands are met, which means they may have to keep hitting the streets for weeks, if not months, given the unprecedented reforms he is seeking.